4.1 Business Acumen and Enterprise Value

 Test Your Knowledge

 A business unit asks HR for a retention program because turnover has increased.
-What should HR do first?
+What best demonstrates SCP-level business acumen as the first step?

 A